GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     c.
 Key Vault Developer

-4. Delete the App you registered.
+4. Delete the App you registered:

     a.
 Select App registrations